Did your high school English teacher dock your grade for listening to music in class?

 What’s a better way to learn your ABCs and 123s in German than with Sesamestrasse, Germany’s Sesame Street?
 Longitudinal education research reports that children who watched Sesame Street as preschoolers actually had better grades in high school – so imagine what it could do for your German!

-Click the link above to check out the episode of Xaivoo Naidoo and Elmo as they learn an important lesson about working together.
+Click the link above to check out the episode of Xaivoo Naidoo and Bert and Ernie as they learn an important lesson about working together.

 Here are some phrases that might be a little bit harder to understand in this video.
 Preview these words so you know what Xavier says before you watch the video to reinforce your learning during viewing.